colyseus/docs/docs/state/schema.md

 # [State Synchronization](/state/overview) &raquo; Schema

 !!!
-Warning "Hesitant to use TypeScript?"
+Warning "Not using TypeScript yet?"
     It is highly recommended that you use TypeScript to have a better experience defining the schemas structures, and for your development experience in general.
 TypeScript supports the "experimental decorators" heavily used on this section.

 ## How to define synchronizable structures